AFROTROPICAL

 The Fynbos has one of the highest diversities of plants in the world.
 In fact, it is so rich, it is classified as it's own floristic region separate from the rest of Africa, and equivalent to the other floristic regions of South America or Australasia.
 The rich floral diversity results in a high diversity of insects.
 There is also a range of birds that can be found, especially nectar feeders such as sunbirds and sugarbirds.

-The most famous aspect of the fynbos and the group with the highest diversity is the flowering plants.
+The most famous aspect of the fynbos, and the group with the highest diversity, is the flowering plants.

 Within the ecosystem, the most famous group is the family Proteaceae.
-It is naturally distributed mostly in the southern hemisphere, including South America, Australasia and Africa.
+It is naturally distributed primarily in the southern hemisphere, including South America, Australasia and Africa.
 They are most diverse in the small heathland regions of south-west Australia and southern South Africa.
 There are over 80 genera and over 1,600 species.

 (Kirstenbosch Botanical gardens, Cape Town)